lennym/build-monitor/README.md

 * `GITHUB_TOKEN` - a github access token that has access to the repos
 * `REDIRECT_URL` - the root url of the server
 * `SESSION_TOKEN` - a random string used for session encryption

-## What it does

-Shows you all the repos your team owns in green/red according to their build status.

-Under each repo shows any open pull requests.